 8) Trapping the ball with the sole of foot

-Ball rolling to you on the ground.
-Either using a partner or wall, trap the ball with the bottom of your foot and then roll it across to the other foot.
-Take 3 steps or more between the touches, so that way you train yourself to be able to play long or short.
+Third one is my favorite of these 3 is this one: Take 3 steps or more between the touches, so that way you train yourself to be able to play long or short.
 Also while taking the steps, you are able to look up and see where your teammates are.